danielangus/leaf-classification/Proposal.md

 ### Evaluation Metrics

-Kaggle uses log loss to grade the score on the testing set.
+I will use log loss to grade the score on the testing set.
 Essentially, for each of the test instances, the classifier predicts the probability that the instance is one of the 99 classes.
 Log loss is then calculated as the negative sum of the average products between true classes and the log of predicted probabilities.
-In practice, this serves to penalize incorrect class predictions [source: http://www.exegetic.biz/blog/2015/12/making-sense-logarithmic-loss/]
+This is effective for multi-class problems because, in practice, it serves to penalize incorrect class predictions [source: http://www.exegetic.biz/blog/2015/12/making-sense-logarithmic-loss/].

 ### Project Design